Saokz/Translator/README.md

 ## Change Log
 - Added a GUI for the translator
 - Removed incFlag, changed it to a global flag to be better integrated into the GUI
-- Changed getPossNumberOfStrings, or whatever it was called before, to getPossEngTrans. to add clarity.
+- Changed getPossNumberOfStrings, or whatever it was called before, to getPossEngTrans to add clarity.
 - Fixed a bug regarding the letter 'A' when translating to English.
 'A's in this language always translate into 'Z's when going in reverse.
 So as far as the translator is concerned,